blackball/avhash/README.md

 ###Average Hashing in C
-used for image similarity mathcing.
+used for image similarity matching.